NetWatch-team/SSH-AttackPod/README.md

 #### 5. Download the SSH-AttackPod

-To download the SSH-AttackPod and all nessessary files we clone the repository from Github.
+To download the SSH-AttackPod and all necessary files we clone the repository from Github.

 ```bash
 git clone https://github.com/NetWatch-team/SSH-AttackPod.git